About Overland

 *If you do not have an ABN, you will also need to submit a Statement by Supplier form.

-If you would like to use all or part of your contributor fee for a donation, subscription or extra issues of Overland, please fill out the relevant form, which can be downloaded here.
+If you would like to use all or part of your contributor fee for a donation, subscription or extra issues of Overland, please fill out the relevant form, which can be downloaded here and email it to us, or submit it through Submittable..

 **Overseas contributors are not required to submit an ABN (Australian Business Number).
 However, please ensure to include all the relevant international banking details on your invoice.